geog-464/lab10-frozenbanana97/README.md

 - 📝 [Q4] What is *feature* and what is *layer* here?
 What do they refer to?

-- Add the next few lines inside your *addPopups* function (this is just an exercise):
+- Add the next few lines inside your *bindPopup* function (this is just an exercise):
 ```javascript
 console.log(layer._radius)
 console.log(layer.options.fill)